John Papadimitriou: Early life and career

-Between November 1933 and February 1934, Papadimitriou spent a semester at the Friedrich Wilhelms University of Berlin, where he studied Roman art under Gerhart Rodenwaldt and attended courses by Robert Zahn, director of the Antikensammlung.
+Between November 1933 and February 1934, Papadimitriou spent a semester at the Friedrich Wilhelm University of Berlin, where he studied Roman art under Gerhart Rodenwaldt and attended courses by Robert Zahn, director of the Antikensammlung.
 He was promoted to the rank of ephor in 1934, and was awarded a doctorate by the Friedrich Wilhelms University in 1935.
 Also in 1935, he conducted a small excavation at Themi, a hill on Skyros, uncovering a Protogeometric grave.
 (Note: American Journal of Archaeology, April 1951.
 Four further graves were excavated by Dimitrios Stavropoulos in 1938.)
 In 1936, he and Andreas Xyngopoulos investigated the basilica of Palaeopolis.
 Papadimitriou returned to Berlin for a two-year stint between 1936 and 1938, and again studied under Rodenwaldt while also taking courses from Antal Hekler.
-He may also have been taught by Ernst Buschor at the Ludwig Maximilian University of Munich.
+He may also have been taught by Ernst Buschor at the Ludwig-Maximilians-Universität München.
 During his time in Germany, in 1937, he published a brief study of the German classicist Friedrich Thiersch.
 In 1939, he excavated a fifth-century BCE temple in the village of Roda on Corfu.
 In 1940, he made a short excavation of the site of Nicopolis, the city founded by the Roman statesman Octavian in 29 BCE to commemorate his victory at the Battle of Actium.